kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 9.1 Change Management Fundamentals

   - Introduce the concepts of change management and its importance in IT projects.
-  - Discuss the role of IT business analysts in change management activities.
+  - Discuss the role of business analysts in change management activities.
   - Provide an overview of change management frameworks and techniques.

 - 9.2 Change Impact Assessment and Stakeholder Analysis